 The government-wide financial statements include the statement of net position and the statement of activities.
 These statements report information about the School as a whole.
-Any internal inter-fund activity has been eliminated from these financial statements.
+Any internal interfund activity has been eliminated from these financial statements.
 Both statements report only governmental activities as the School does not engage in any business type activities.
 These statements also do not include fiduciary funds.

 The statement of activities reports the expenses of a given function offset by program revenues directly connected with the functional program.
 A function is an assembly of similar activities and may include portions of a fund or summarize more than one fund to capture the expenses and program revenues associated with a distinct functional activity.
 Program revenues include: (1) charges for services, such as food service and student activity fees; (2) operating grants such as the National School Lunch Program, Federal grants, and other state allocations; and (3) capital grants specific to capital outlay.
+Other revenue sources not included with program revenues are reported as general revenues.
 In addition, revenues not classified as program revenues are shown as general revenues, which include Florida Education Finance Program (FEFP) revenues and other state and local sources.